ishaqmusaq/alx-system_engineering-devops/README.md

-script that changes the working directory to the previouse one
+script that list all files with hidden ones